How Much Can a Small Business Make Before Paying Taxes?

 Qualified Business Income (QBI) Deduction

-In addition to small business tax deductions, the IRS has another little gift for owners of pass-through businesses: the qualified business income, or QBI, deduction.
+In addition to small company tax deductions, the IRS has another little gift for owners of pass-through businesses: the qualified business income, or QBI, deduction.
 The QBI deduction allows you to deduct up to 20% of your qualified business income on your taxes.
 Note that sole proprietors, S corporations, and partnerships can’t claim the QBI deduction after 2025 unless Congress extends Section 199A of the federal tax code.

 Tax Credit